01Create a Snappy Subject Line

 Guest author Mazarine Treyz is the guru-in-chief of Wild Woman Fundraising.

 10 Email Newsletter Tips That Will Inspire People to Give

 How can you get people to click to donate and get thousands of dollars just like the big nonprofits?
 Is it their marketing budgets?
 No. Don't worry if you have a tiny budget.
-Even giant billion-dollar nonprofits really mess up their e-newsletters.
+Even giant billion-dollar nonprofits really mess up their email newsletters.
 Is it their reputations?
-No. Reputation helps, but it won't make people give through an e-newsletter.
+No. Reputation helps, but it won't make people give through an online newsletter.

 So what's the secret?
 All you need is to be able to write well and communicate consistently—and use these 10 tips.